facebook/watchman/README.markdown

 Deleted files are counted as changed files and are passed the command in exactly the same way.

+Watchman will arrange for the standard input stream of the triggered process to read from a file that contains a JSON array of changed file information.
+This is in the same format as the file list returned by the `since` command.

+Watchman will limit the length of the command line so that it does not exceed the system configured argument length limit (`getconf ARG_MAX`).
+If the length limit would be exceeded, watchman simply stops appending arguments.
+Any that are not appended are discarded; *watchman will not queue up and execute a second instance of the trigger process*.
+It cannot do this in a race-free manner.
+If you are watching a large directory and there is a risk that you'll exceed the command line length limit, then you should use the JSON input stream instead, as this has no size limitation.

+### watchman trigger-list /root

+Returns the set of registered triggers associated with a root directory.

 ### watchman find /path/to/dir [patterns]